Petal in the Rain

-As the morning sun broke over the horizon and threw into sharp perspective the city of London, a young girl with sizzling red hair sighed deeply from her attic perch in one of the city's many boarding schools, less than enthused that another day had dawned.
-She toyed with a small locket that delicately hung around her neck as she peered out of her room's only window, lazily watching as people began to fill the cobbled streets outside.
+As the morning sun broke over the horizon and threw into sharp perspective the city of London, a young girl with red hair sighed from her attic perch in one of the city's many boarding schools, less than enthused that another day had dawned.
+She toyed with a small locket that delicately hung around her neck as she peered out of her room's only window, watching as people began to fill the cobbled streets outside.
 She wondered—as she did every morning—what it would feel like to have the ability to come and go as she pleased, a free citizen of the British Empire.

 St. Madeline's Academy for Girls...my gilded cage.

 "Hurry up, child!
 I shall double your dish time if you make me wait much longer, mark my words!"

 They say man was made in God's image, but I refuse to go to heaven if he looks like that…

-"How ridiculous!
-I am a servant of God: He shall welcome me into heaven with open arms!"
-Sister Agatha pronounced convincingly, turning a corner sharply so that Lily's shoulder slammed against the angle, "If you don't shape up, girl, you'll have more than His wrath to deal with, do you hear?"
+"I am a servant of God: He shall welcome me into heaven with open arms," Sister Agatha pronounced with confidence, turning a corner sharply so that Lily's shoulder caught the edge.
+"If you don't shape up, girl, you'll have more than His wrath to deal with, do you hear?"

 Everything, that is, except her best mate, Roxanne.

-If it wasn't for her there's no telling where I'd be…
+If it wasn't for her, there's no telling where I'd be…